leg100/cloud-build-status/README.md

 * Encrypt credentials, and decrypt only on first use
 * Unit tested (although no integration tests)

 I got a lot of help from reading Seth Vargo's [Secrets in Serverless blog post](https://www.sethvargo.com/secrets-in-serverless).
-In choosing to both encrypt the credentials with KMS, and store the ciphertext on cloud storage (and having the function retrieve and decrypt them at run-time), the credentials can be rotated at any time without having to re-deploy the function.
+In choosing to both encrypt the credentials with KMS and store the resulting ciphertext on cloud storage (and having the function retrieve and decrypt them at run-time), the credentials can be rotated at any time without having to re-deploy the function.

 ## Installation